sensejs/sensejs/website/docs/module/defining-modules.md

 }
 ```

-We'll discuss lifecycle hooks in the next section.

 ## Lifecycle hooks

 SenseJS defined four lifecycle hooks for modules.
 Just like the module constructor, the parameters of these lifecycle
 hooks are automatically injected by the framework.

--   `OnModuleCreated`/`OnModuleStop`: called when the module is created/destroyed, respectively.
+-   `OnModuleCreated`/`OnModuleDestroy`: called when the module is created/destroyed, respectively.

     When one of your components needs to be initialized and de-initialized(such component must be singleton scoped),
     it shall be done in the `@OnModuleCreated` and `@OnModuleDestroy` hooks of the module that provides the component.